facebook/hhvm/hphp/test/README.md

 * slow - Slower full featured tests.
 Grouped into sub-suites.
 * zend/good - Passing tests from Zend's suite.
 * zend/bad - Failing tests from Zend.
 Fix these and move them to zend/good.
-* vm-perf - Some performance tests that aren't commonly run.

 # Examples how to run them